Baby Syngonium, Pink Splash

 5. Syngonium 'Maria Allusion': Featuring silver-green leaves with pink veins, this variety adds a touch of sophistication to indoor settings.

-Syngonium varieties
+Various Syngonium plant varieties

 Care and Maintenance: